 lives forever.
 Amen.

-Pastor: Alleluia!
+Pastor: Allelujah!
 Christ our Passover is offered for us.

 People: Therefore, let us keep the feast.